BUZZ-Blimps/Buzzstation/README.md

 ### Backend

+Necessary Features
+- Re-add rosjoy functionality and test
+- Any corresponding frontend functionality

-Features
+"Nice to Have" Features
 - Backend virtual joystick usage
-- Re-add rosjoy functionality and test

 ### Frontend

 Necessary Features
-- Add Full Controller Functionality for web and app users
+- Add Controller functionality for web and app users
-- Add State Machine text
+- Add State Machine text updating
-- Add 'All Auto' and 'All Manual' Buttons
+- Add 'All Auto' and 'All Manual' button functionality
-- Add Calibrate Button (with Height value)
+- Add Calibrate button functionality (with height value)
 - Add Barometer Integration

 "Nice to Have" Features